Skip to Primary Menu Skip to About OSR+ Menu Skip to OSR+ Support Menu Skip to Main Content

 A recent popular blog post was titled “Why Saying ‘AI Uses the Energy of Nine Seconds of Television’ is Like Spraying Dispersant Over an Oil Slick.”
 The author’s main point is that each individual AI prompt is able to use so little energy only because of this vast and expanding background buildout of AI infrastructure, so just reporting (as I do) that an AI prompt only uses as much energy as a few seconds of a microwave is hiding the more ominous reason why it’s able to be so cheap in the first place.
 By using AI, you’re complicit in some way in that infrastructure buildout.
 This criticism would make more sense to me if everything else in society didn’t also have a vast sprawling physical infrastructure supporting it.
 “9 seconds of TV” has huge networks of electronics systems supporting it, as well as crazy amounts of money and people-hours going into making the most entertaining TV, lavish (often wasteful) lifestyles enabled by the profits from TV.
 Obviously, TV advertising also encourages people to buy more stuff from other complex supply chains.

-So Is AI Bad for the Environment?
+So is AI Bad for the Environment?

-Finally: while this does not apply to my use of AI in developing OSR+, it’s worth noting that AI has the potential to help us with discoveries and optimizations in environmental science that could ultimately combat global warming.
+And while this does not apply to my use of genAI in developing OSR+, it’s worth noting that genAI also has the potential to help us solve some of the very environmental and infrastructure problems that data centers create, if we continue to develop more efficient chips, cooling technologies, and software that define better ways to adapt to global warming.

 Other Reading